Competitors

 Description:

-Team name: City Navigators
+Team name: Nav_PolyUer

 Affiliation: The Hong Kong Polytechnic University